When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Discussion

 \subsection{Limitations and Future Work}

-Our findings are subject to several limitations, though we believe the core contributions remain robust.
-Our results are based on 7B-32B parameter models from three families (Qwen, Llama, Mistral), and whether these patterns hold for larger models or other architectures remains an open question.
-That said, the consistency of certain effects across all four models, such as the universal Green Transition bias under persona conditions, suggests that the phenomena we identify are not artifacts of a single architecture.
+The universal Green Transition bias under persona conditions holds across all four models tested, covering 7B--32B parameters across three families (Qwen, Llama, Mistral).
+Whether these patterns extend to larger models or other architectures is untested, though consistency across four architectures reduces the likelihood of single-architecture artifacts.
 Our scenarios are grounded in environmental policy settings with four agents and binary actions.
-While this domain provides clear tensions between incentives and role semantics, extending this framework to other domains, larger agent populations, or richer action spaces is necessary to evaluate generality.
-The scenario set is also imbalanced: 41 of 53 scenarios are Green-dominant, with only 12 Tragedy-dominant.
-Our most striking findings are based on 60 runs per condition.
-However, the magnitude and consistency of these effects across repetitions and across both Qwen models suggest that the pattern is genuine, even if precise estimates should be validated with a larger set.
+This domain provides clear tensions between incentives and role semantics.
+Extending the framework to other domains, larger agent populations, and richer action spaces would test generality.
+The scenario set is imbalanced: 41 of 53 scenarios are Green-dominant, with only 12 Tragedy-dominant.
+The Tragedy-dominant findings, including the 65-90\% equilibrium rates under Visible Payoff + No Persona, rest on 60 runs per condition.
+The magnitude and consistency of these effects across repetitions and both Qwen models support the pattern's reliability, though the absolute rates should be validated against a larger Tragedy-dominant set.

-Our game is single-shot, agents select actions in a fixed order, and visible payoff matrices covering all 16 profiles may be demanding to process.
+Our game is single-shot; agents select actions in a fixed order, and visible payoff matrices cover all 16 profiles, which may exceed typical processing capacity.
 These are deliberate design choices that prioritize experimental control for an initial investigation.
-Whether persona effects persist under repeated interaction, alternative payoff formats, or different action orderings remains open.
-Similarly, although we include controlled prompt sensitivity experiments across persona formulations, these variations are not exhaustive.
-Different reasoning scaffolds or interaction protocols such as multi-turn deliberation may further influence equilibrium behavior.
-Our results demonstrate systematic sensitivity to representation rather than identify a single canonical prompting strategy.

-Future work should extend this investigation across additional model families, domains, and interaction structures, and develop methods to predict and mitigate persona effects before deployment.
+Whether persona effects persist under repeated interaction, alternative payoff formats, or different action orderings is untested.
+The prompt sensitivity experiments cover seven persona formulations per scenario but do not exhaust the space of possible variations.
+Different reasoning scaffolds or multi-turn deliberation protocols fall outside the current design's scope and may shift equilibrium behavior.
+The results establish systematic sensitivity to representation across seven persona formulations per scenario.
+None of these limitations affects the core finding: persona assignment and payoff presentation shift equilibrium attainment by up to 90 percentage points, which makes representational choices governance decisions regardless of whether the effect magnitude replicates at a larger scale or across other domains.
+Future work should extend this investigation across additional model families, domains, and interaction structures.
+A separate priority is developing methods to predict and mitigate persona effects before deployment.